Gamma-Ray Burst Polarimetry with the COMCUBE-S CubeSat Swarm -- Design and Performance Simulations: Introduction

 GRBs are the most luminous electromagnetic explosions in the universe, radiating most of their energy in the form of a burst of gamma-ray photons that lasts from tens of milliseconds to several hundred seconds \citep{piran2004}.
 The central engines producing the most relativistic jets known in nature, their physical composition, and the processes of energy dissipation and radiation, are all poorly understood, despite more than 50 years having passed since GRBs were discovered \citep{kumar2015}.

-GRBs hold great potential as standard candles in cosmology due to their extreme luminosity, which allows them to be observed at much greater distances than traditional standard candles like Type Ia supernovae.
-Empirical correlations --~such as the Amati and Ghirlanda relations~-- offer a link between observable quantities and intrinsic properties, enabling the use of GRBs to trace the Universe's expansion history \cite{amati2013,amati2018}.
+{Due to their extreme luminosity, GRBs can be observed at much greater distances than well-established standard candles in cosmology like Type Ia supernovae}.
+Empirical correlations---such as the Amati and Ghirlanda relations---offer a link between observable quantities and intrinsic properties, enabling the use of GRBs to trace the Universe's expansion history \cite{amati2013,amati2018}.
 However, the physical mechanisms driving these correlations remain poorly understood due to limited knowledge of the physics of ultra-relativistic jets.
 This uncertainty affects our understanding of the correlations' origin, their intrinsic spread, the presence of outliers, and the possibility of evolution with redshift, all of which pose challenges to the reliability of GRBs as cosmological tools \citep{bargiacchi2025}.

-COMCUBE-S (Compton Telescope CubeSat Swarm) is a proposed mission based on a swarm of 16U CubeSats in low-Earth orbit (LEO) aiming to gain a breakthrough understanding of the fundamental physical mechanism and extreme physical conditions that give rise to the prompt emission of GRBs.
-It is designed to perform linear polarimetry with sufficient precision to allow discrimination between GRB prompt emission models, as well as low-latency GRB localisations for counterpart observation in the multi-messenger era of time-domain astronomy.
-A detailed description of the mission will be provided in a publication currently in preparation \citep{murphy2026}.
-Here, we present the simulation work carried out during a preliminary study phase with ESA (Phase 0) in order to investigate the GRB detection rate and polarimetric performance of the mission.